defold/doc/docs/en/manuals/html5.md

 ## Creating HTML5 content

-Creating HTML5 content with Defold is simple and follows the same pattern as all other supported platforms: select *Project > Bundle > HTML5 Application...* from the menu:
+Creating HTML5 content with Defold is simple and follows the same pattern as all other supported platforms: select <kbd>Project ▸ Bundle...​ ▸ HTML5 Application...</kbd> from the menu:

 ![Build HTML5](images/html5/html5_build_launch.png)